shanmugapriya222/Follow_along/README.md

 - Address Management: Added a button to allow users to add a new address.
 If no address is found, a "No address found" message is displayed.
 - Backend Endpoint: Developed an API endpoint to send user data, including the profile photo, name, email, and address information.

-# Milestone 21: Enhancing User Profile and Adding Address Management
+# Milestone 21: Create Address Input Form for User Profile

-In this milestone, you developed a backend API to send user data via email and a frontend profile page to display the user’s profile, including their photo, name, email, and addresses.
+In this milestone, you will create a form for users to input their address details, including country, city, address1, address2, zip code, and address type.
+When the "Add Address" button is clicked on the profile page, users will be navigated to this form to add their address.

-## Key Achievements
+## Key Achievements:
-- Backend API: Created an endpoint (/api/userProfile) that fetches user data and sends it via email using Nodemailer.
+- Address Input Form: Created a form with necessary fields for address details.
-- Frontend Profile Page: Designed a page to display the user’s profile information, handle empty addresses, and include an "Add Address" button.
+- State Management: Managed form data using state.
-- Dynamic Data Handling: Populated the frontend with user data fetched from the backend and ensured it responds to the presence or absence of addresses.
+- Navigation: Enabled navigation from profile to address form.